gvwilson/thirdbit/src/talks/sdgc/index.md

 ## Examples

 -   Petre: ["UML in Practice"](https://dl.acm.org/doi/10.5555/2486788.2486883) (2013)
-    -   Careful analysis of structured interviews to determine why people *don't* use UML
+    -   Careful analysis of interviews to determine why people *don't* use UML
 -   Steinmacher et al: ["Social Barriers Faced by Newcomers Placing Their First Contribution in Open Source Software Projects"](https://doi.org/10.1145/2675133.2675215) (2015)
     1. How easy it is to get set up to make a contribution
     1. How easy it is to find a task to start with